Let’s Build a Reactive UI Framework – Part 1: Data Flow

 Graph Management

-share a lot of functionality around
+Notice that Atom and Calc share a lot of functionality around

 maintaining the dependency graph and propagating information through